gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory3/README.md

 ##### Briefing
 The implemenation of this user story took place mostly around the ``Turret`` class, since it was added new configurations to it.
-It was created two new classes: Java Enums ``TargetMode`` and ``TargetEnv``.
+It was created one new interface: ``TargetConfig``, which is implemented by the new class ``TargetConfiguration`` and contains two enumerations ``Mode`` and ``Env``.
 They contain a list of possible modes and environments for the targeting configuration of a turret.
 - Possible targeting modes:
   - *Closests* first
   - *Farthest* first